Jasonette/documentation/docs/document.md

 ##■  tabs
 Bottom tab bar

+---

+** ⚠️   DISCLAIMER 1: **

-**   DISCLAIMER: ONLY Use tabs at the root level (The first view that shows up on launch).
-Any other usage may introduce unexpected behavior.**
+ONLY Use tabs at the root level (The first view that shows up on launch).
+Any other usage may introduce unexpected behavior.

+---

+**  ⚠️    DISCLAIMER 2:**

+**The first tab MUST have a URL.** Otherwise the view won't load.

+---

+**  ⚠️    DISCLAIMER 3:**

+**The first tab's url MUST EXACTLY MATCH the URL of the view it loads from.** Otherwise the view won't load.

+For example in the below example, the visible view's URL should match the URL of the "Top Secret" tab.
+It wouldn't make sense for these two URLs to NOT match anyway.

+---

 ![footer tabs](images/footer_tabs.jpeg)